 Oracle Coherence offers two licensing metrics.
 Understanding these is critical for cost management:

 You pay per processor (CPU cores) on the servers where Coherence is installed and running.
-Oracle uses a core factor to account for different CPU types—for example, Intel cores have a 0.5 factor, meaning two cores count as one licence.
+Oracle uses a core factor to account for different CPU types.
+For example, Intel cores have a 0.5 factor, meaning two cores count as one licence.
 This model allows unlimited users and is commonly used for server-side middleware like Coherence.

 You pay per Named User Plus (individual or device) authorised to use the software, with a minimum of 10 NUP per processor.
 This model can be cost-effective if only a small, known group of users or applications accesses Coherence.